lolaarroyo0215/-CompileSquad-SOEN341_Project_F24-/MeetingMinutes/<Compile-Squad_Sprint1_meeting2_September19>.md

 1. Everyone had some confusion about the project, so we needed to discuss how we will work on it as a team.
     - Are we going to assign a team leader?
     - Who is more comfortable working on the front-end/back-end or database?
-2.
-**FRONT-END**:
-    - Lilia, Lola, and Ishika
+2. a) **FRONT-END**: - Lilia, Lola, and Ishika
-**BACK-END/DATABASE**:
-    - Arman, Maria, and Sofia
+   b) **BACK-END/DATABASE**:   - Arman, Maria, and Sofia
 3. The TA suggested that we start working on the project as soon as possible.
+4. According to the TA, we are a bit behind.
+To speed things up, we decided to assign some tasks related to Sprint 2.
+However, our priority is still to finish Sprint 1, but we felt that managing Sprint 1 didn’t require all six team members.

 ---

 **IMPORTANT:** For the next meeting, the front-end for the login page and the instructors' section needs to be completed.
 The database should also be functional.
+Also, the people assigned to the Sprint 2 front-end should have their tasks completed.